-- Record as soon as possible after the conversation by logging the detail of the disclosure on CPOMS.
-All staff are provided with log in details to access to CPOMS on their entry to the school.
-Where access to CPOMS is not available, staff / visitors should log their concerns on a record of concern sheet which is to be passed to the DSP immediately. (pro-forma available on the Hertfordshire Grid for Learning (HGFL)) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Use the body map on CPOMS to indicate the position of any injuries.
-Where CPOMS is not available staff should draw a diagram to indicate the position of any injuries that have been seen. - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court - All records need to be given to the Designated Senior Person promptly.
+- Record as soon as possible after the conversation.
+Use the schools Child Protection Recording system which may be electronic or using a record of concern sheet. (proforma available on the Hertfordshire Grid for Learning (HGFL). - Ensure the date, time, place is recorded, and any noticeable non-verbal behaviour and the words used by the child. - Use the body map on the schools recording system or the proforma body map available on HGFL, to indicate the position of any injuries and a clear description of the injury. - Record statements and observations rather than interpretations or assumptions. - Do not destroy the original records in case they are needed by a court. - All records need to be given to the DSL promptly.
 No copies should be retained by the member of staff or volunteer.

-The Designated Senior Person will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.
+The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005.